Marquess of Lansdowne: Origins

 This branch of the Fitzmaurice family descends from John Fitzmaurice, second son of Thomas Fitzmaurice, 1st Earl of Kerry (see Earl of Kerry for earlier history of the family), and his wife Anne, the daughter of the political economist Sir William Petty, whose wife had been created Baroness Shelburne for her own life only and whose two sons had been created at different times Baron Shelburne in the Peerage of Ireland and Earl of Shelburne respectively, but who had both died without heirs.
-In 1751, on the death of his maternal uncle Henry Petty, Earl of Shelburne, John Fitzmaurice succeeded to his estates and assumed by Act of Parliament the surname of Petty in addition to FitzMaurice.
+In 1751, on the death of his maternal uncle Henry Petty, Earl of Shelburne, John FitzMaurice succeeded to his estates and assumed by a private act of Parliament, FitzMaurice's Name Act 1750 (24 Geo.
+2. c.
+43 Pr.), the surname of Petty in addition to FitzMaurice.
 That same year, he was created Viscount FitzMaurice and Baron Dunkeron in the Peerage of Ireland.
 In 1753, the earldom held by his uncle was revived when he was made Earl of Shelburne, in the County of Wexford, in the Peerage of Ireland.
 He later represented Wycombe in the House of Commons as a Whig, his Irish peerages not disbarring him.
 However, in 1760 Viscount FitzMaurice was created Baron Wycombe, of Chepping Wycombe in the County of Buckingham, in the Peerage of Great Britain, which gave him a seat in the House of Lords at Westminster and meant that he could no longer sit in the Commons.

 Through his first wife Lady Sophia Carteret (1745–1771), only daughter of Robert Carteret, 3rd Earl Granville, Fitzmaurice acquired large estates, including Lansdowne Hill near Bath, from which his son later took a new title.

 From 1765 until the Reform Act 1832, the head of the family controlled the two seats in parliament of the pocket borough of Calne in Wiltshire.
 After 1832, there was only one seat and a wider franchise, but a member of the family was usually elected until the borough was abolished in 1885.